ECE493Wi22Team9CapStone/Visage_Tome/backend/README.md

 SECRET_KEY=<generated_key>
 DEBUG=True
 ```
-you can generate a secret key [at this link](https://djecrety.ir/)
+replace `<generated_key>` with a key generated [at this link](https://djecrety.ir/)

 3. activate virtualenv (Optional)
 4. install the required modules by `pip3 install -r requirements.txt`
 5. migrate all model changes by  `python3 manage.py migrate`
 6. run the backend application by `python3 manage.py runserver`
 7. you can view the list of available endpoints on [http://localhost:8000](http://localhost:8000)
+8. Check the **AITagger Model** section below to setup the model

 ### Troubleshooting
 1. Make sure your python version is >= 3.6
-2. Try regenerating a secert key
+2. If any steps complain about the secret key, try regenerating a secert key, as your specific secret key might contain forbidden character(s).

 ## Documentation
 The API Documentation exist on the Swagger UI at [http://localhost:8000](http://localhost:8000), you can click on the individual endpoints to view its description.